why async fn in traits are hard

 After reading boat’s excellent post on asynchronous destructors,

-I thought it might be a good idea to write some about async fn
+I thought it might be a good idea to write some about async fn in

-in traits is probably the single most
+traits.
+Support for async fn in traits is probably the single most

 common feature request that I hear about.
 It’s also one of the more